teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 ### Constants used with voting operations

-Many voting operations may be parameterized by an integer.
+Many voting operations may be parameterized by an unsigned integer.
+In some cases the integers are constant, but in

+When we encode these constants, we encode them as short strings rather than as integers.

 The following constants are defined: